manuvarkey/GElectrical/docs/getting_started.md

 ![Project Toolbar](assets/images/project_toolbar.png)

 The items in the project toolbar provides access to most of the project related functionality of GElectrical.
 Their contents are listed and described below.
-Contextual help is also available for these functions in the form of tooltips which can be viewed by placing the mouse cursor over the buttons.
+Contextual help is also available for these functions in the form of tooltips which can be viewed by placing the mouse cursor over the toolbar buttons.

 1. Add a new drawing sheet.
 2. Draw a wire interconnecting element ports.